Elections in Portugal

 Elections in Portugal are free, fair, and regularly held, in accordance with election law.

 Only the elections since the Carnation Revolution of 1974 are listed here.
 During the period encompassing the Constitutional Monarchy and the First Republic there were also elections, but only for a limited universe of voters.
 During the Estado Novo regime, from 1926 to 1974, the few elections held were not up to the democratic standards of their time and never resulted in power transfer.

 Portugal elects on a national level the President and the national Parliament, the Assembly of the Republic.
 The President is elected for a five-year term by the people while the Parliament has 230 members, elected for a four-year term by proportional representation in multi-seat constituencies, the districts.
 Also on a national level, Portugal elects 21 members of the European Parliament.

 The Autonomous Regions of Azores and Madeira elect their own regional government for a four-year term, usually on the same day.
 The first regional elections were held in 1976.

 On a local level, 308 Municipal Chambers and Municipal Assemblies and 3,092 Parish Assemblies are elected for a four-year term in separate elections that usually occur on the same day.

+Legislative elections

+Electoral system

+The Assembly of the Republic has 230 members elected to four-year terms.
+Governments do not require absolute majority support of the Assembly to hold office, as even if the number of opposers of government is larger than that of the supporters, the number of opposers still needs to be equal or greater than 116 (absolute majority) for both the Government's Programme to be rejected or for a motion of no confidence to be approved.

+The number of seats assigned to each district depends on the district magnitude.
+The use of the d'Hondt method makes for a higher effective threshold than certain other allocation methods such as the Hare quota or Sainte-Laguë method, which are more generous to small parties.

+For the 2025 legislative elections, the MPs were distributed by districts as follows:

+Election results 1975–2025

+Parties are listed from left-wing to right-wing.